Hello-SimpleAI/chatgpt-comparison-detection/README.md

 If the source datasets used in this corpus has a specific license, our products follow the same.

-If not, or if the dataset are crawled by ourselves, they follow the apache 2.0 license.
+If not, or if the datasets are crawled by ourselves, they follow the apache 2.0 license.

 ---